lg550055/reading-notes/401/class-02.md

 Best practices in software development include test-driven-development and the use of modules.
 This summary introduces each concept briefly.

 ## TDD with Python
-> Test-Driven Development, TDD, is a strategy to think and write tests first. -[TDD with Python](https://code.likeagirl.io/in-tests-we-trust-tdd-with-python-af69f47e6932)
+> Test-Driven Development, TDD, is a strategy to think and write tests first.

 TDD facilitates conscious software development by requiring incremental assembly of small pieces that have proven to work.